 - Finally, dig a hole deep enough to keep the plant at the same level in the soil as it was in the nursery pot.

 Jasmine is a high-maintenance plant that requires some time and attention to flourish.
 You can care for your plant and promote its health by following these simple steps:

 - Water your in-ground plant once every week as jasmine fares well in slightly moist soil.
 However, make sure it is not soggy.
 If the sun is too high or the air is too dry, increase the frequency but let the soil dry between each watering.

 - If growing a vine, loosely tie the stems to the support structure to train the plant.

 - If growing as a ground cover, regularly trim any stems that twin upwards.

-- Enrich the soil with potassium and phosphorus rich fertilizer twice a year to ensure robust growth.
+- Enrich the soil with potassium and phosphorus-rich fertilizer twice a year to ensure robust growth.
 You can also spray liquid fertilizer every few weeks during the summer season.

-- Prune after planting to keep the growth under control and to prevent the spread of any disease.
+- Prune after planting to keep the growth under control and prevent the spread of any disease.
 Jasmine can outgrow its original planting space; therefore, it is essential to prune regularly to train the plant into your desired shape and promote lush tidy foliage.

-The dainty, sweet-smelling flowers of Jasmine are the ideal option to enhance the appeal of your garden.
+The dainty, sweet-smelling flowers of jasmine are the ideal option to enhance the appeal of your garden.
 With little care, you can achieve copious foliage and snowy, star-shaped flowers with a fragrance that enchants your surroundings.
 So, what are you waiting for?
-Get your gardening gear and plant Jasmine in your garden today!
+Get your gardening gear and plant jasmine in your garden today!